celery/celery/docs/userguide/monitoring.rst

             print("Tasks: %s" % (pformat(state.tasks, indent=4), ))
             print("Total: %s events, %s tasks" % (
                 state.event_count, state.task_count))

+See the API reference for :mod:`celery.events.state` to read more about state objects.

 Now you can use this cam with ``celeryev`` by specifying it with the ``-c`` option::